Yann-Brault/splc-artifact/README.md

   - Docker (code was run with Docker 23.0.5)
   - Docker compose
 - For running it directly on a computer:
-  - Python (Python 3.8 at least, artifact was developed on Python 3.10)
+  - Python (Python 3.8 at least, the artifact was developed on Python 3.10)
   - Pip

 For the configuration steps, the requirements are as follows:

-– a Web browser, being Firefox or Chrome (both have been tested and are compatible).
+– a Web browser, Firefox or Chrome (both have been tested and are compatible).

 _The artifact has been developed on Linux Ubuntu 22.04.
-It also has been tested on the same version of Ubuntu and on an Apple machine with Apple Silicon chip._
+It also has been tested on the same version of Ubuntu and on an Apple machine with an Apple Silicon chip._

 ## Description of programs/code

-- The file `index.html` in `static/configurator` is the web page that the replicator will use as user interface.
+- The file `index.html` in `static/configurator` is the web page that the replicator will use as the user interface.
 - The program `main.py` in `app` is the backend of the architecture and is responsible for serving static files (web page).
-- The program `router.py` in `app/api` is the api and is responsible for handling generation and clone request.
+- The program `router.py` in `app/api` is the API and is responsible for handling generation and clone requests.
-- The file `Dockerfile` in `app` and `Docker-compose.yml` at root are used by `start.sh` to build the Docker image of the application and run it in a container.
+- The file `Dockerfile` in `app` and `Docker-compose.yml` at root is used by `start.sh` to build the Docker image of the application and run it in a container.

 ### License for Code

-The code is licensed under a LGPL License.
-See [LICENSE](https://github.com/Yann-Brault/splc-artifact/blob/main/LICENSE) for details.
+The code is licensed under an LGPL License.
+See [LICENSE](./LICENSE) for details.

 ## Instructions to Replicators

-### How to run application using Docker
+### How to run the application using Docker

-- if you are on a unix system:
+- if you are on a Unix system:
   - You can execute the bash script `start.sh` that will use the `docker-compose.yml` file
   - To stop the container execute the bash script `stop.sh`
 - otherwise: